 Life in a tiny enclosure

-In the debate over marine mammals in captivity, animal protection groups and a growing number of scientists maintain that the lives of captive marine mammals are impoverished, that people do not receive an accurate picture of a species from captive representatives, and that the trade in live marine mammals negatively impacts populations and habitats.
-The more we learn of marine mammals, the more evidence there is that these views are correct.
+Animal protection groups and a growing number of scientists maintain that the lives of captive marine mammals are impoverished, that people do not receive an accurate picture of a species from captive representatives, and that the trade in live marine mammals negatively impacts populations and habitats.

 Some facilities promote themselves as conservation enterprises; however, few are involved in substantial conservation efforts.
 Rather than enhancing wild populations, facilities engaged in captive breeding tend merely to create a surplus of animals who may never be released into the wild and are therefore only used to propagate captive “collections.”